bojko108/transformation-models/README.md

 # Transformation Models

-The library can be used for calculating transformation parameters using 2D Affine or Thin Plate Splite (TPS) transformations.
+The library can be used for calculating transformation parameters using 2D Affine or Thin Plate Spline (TPS) transformations.

 ## Install